behreajj/AsepriteSwatchExchange/README.md

 ### ACT Files

 `.act` files support 8-bit RGB colors.
 These files come in two versions: 768 bytes and 772 bytes.
 The 768 byte version has no header or meta-data, it is just 256 colors (256 * 3 = 768).
 At the end of the 772 version are 2 bytes listing the number of colors and 2 bytes designating a transparent index.
 Neither Krita nor GIMP seem to support 772 bytes, so this script writes 768.
 It will try to read 772 bytes.
-Since `.act` files seem to be intended for indexed color mode, the script preserves palette order rather than prepending a transparent mask, in contrast with `.aco` and `.ase` files.

 ## Download